sergiomartc/LidSim/README.md

 ## Final note on the code

 The code included is well commented with every algorithmic implementation being well explained.
 It is recommended to run the program in Python 3.9, as other versions have shown some incompatibility with the _vtk_ library.
-A copy of the environment used when developing the program is included under the _bin_ folder.